Harvey Reid has played and taught guitar for 30 years, was a former national

 First and foremost, if you want to "do something with your

-a good one is, but if you make one, it will help you more than
+behind it.
+There are many definitions of what a good one is, but if you make one, it can help you immeasurably and it can

-it does not necessarily sink your ship, and the list of people
+open doors you did not know existed.
+If you make a bad one, it does not necessarily sink your ship, and the list of people

 who have recovered from a lousy first recording and gone on to

-trying to make a mark in the world, it does you no good to spend
+When you are an emerging artist trying to make a mark in the world, it does you no good to spend

 your precious time, money and wear and tear on your friends to